 - Despair Event Horizon: Twilight seems to cross this when Nightmare Moon smashes the Elements Of Harmony, the only thing capable of defeating her, right in front of the poor girl.
 Thank goodness Twilight's friends showed up...

 - Dick Dastardly Stops to Cheat: Nightmare Moon would have gotten away with the Elements scot-free if she would have just stopped trying to trip up the Mane Six.

 - Did You Just Punch Out Cthulhu?: Twilight Sparkle and her True Companions defeat a lunar goddess who plunged the world into The Night That Never Ends.

 - Easily Forgiven: A bit of magic and one "I'm sorry" are enough to reconcile Princess Luna.
-Not too surprising considering she was the one who spent all that time imprisoned which Celestia can't have wanted but was forced to do; Word of God states something was corrupting Luna and the corruption was finally driven out when (as mentioned in another episode) the heroines activate the full potential of the Elements.
+Not too surprising considering she was the one who spent all that time imprisoned which Celestia can't have wanted but was forced to do (indeed season four touched upon this, Celestia did all she can to reason with Luna but was ultimately forced to use force); Word of God states something was corrupting Luna and the corruption was finally driven out when (as mentioned in another episode and explored further in the comics) the heroines activate the full potential of the Elements.

 - Evil Is Hammy: Nightmare Moon chews more scenery than the rest of the cast put together.

 - Exactly What It Says on the Tin: Friendship is magic; Devastatingly powerful magic.

 - Exact Words: In part 1, Celestia responded to Twilight's concerns by telling her "you simply must stop reading those dusty old books!"
 This was entirely true — the correct course of action was to go out and make friends.
 She never said she didn't believe Twilight.

 - Face Your Fears: The message of Pinkie Pie's song, 'Giggle at the Ghosties'.